 Beaches

-The beachfront of the resort features an excellent house reef with Mandarinfish, however it is not particularly swimmer friendly but still pleasant for snorkeling at the house reef.
+The beachfront of the resort features an excellent house reef with Mandarinfish and is quite nice for snorkeling.

 Wildlife